ForgeRock/iot-edge/docs/things-endpoint.md

 ## Obtain an OAuth 2.0 User Code

-To obtain an User Code for the OAuth 2.0 Device Authorization Grant, perform an HTTP POST to the `/json/things/*` endpoint, using the `get_user_code` action.
+To obtain an User Code as part of the the OAuth 2.0 [Device Authorization Grant](https://datatracker.ietf.org/doc/html/rfc8628), perform an HTTP POST to the `/json/things/*` endpoint, using the `get_user_code` action.

 ### Request Headers